TahaTabatabaei/react-tutorial-solutions/README.md

-## Test with selenium
+# Simple Test with selenium

-The scripe contains a test class, including 3 methods.
-The function `setUp` is the initializations.
-The function `tests` has the main parts of tests.
+The script `test.py` contains a test class, including three methods.
+The function `setUp` is for initialization.
+The function `tests` contains the main parts of the tests.
 It contains 4 tests:

-# 1- rest:
+## reset:
-    It tests if the reset button is visable.
-We simulate a set of actions, then we look if reset button is dicoverable.
+    It tests if the reset button is visible.
+We simulate a set of actions, then we look to see if the reset button is discoverable.
-    It pass.
+    It passes.

-# 2- [test win]:
+## test win:
-    We bulid a scenario which leads X wining the game.
+    We build a scenario which leads to X winning the game.
-    It pass.
+    It passes.

-# 3- test play again:
+## test play again:
-    After finishing the scenario which X is winner, we look to see if play again button is discoverable.
+    After finishing the scenario which results in X winning, we look to see if the "play again" button is discoverable.
-    It pass.
+    It passes.

-# 4- test draw:
+## test draw:
-    We bulid a scenario which leads X wining the game.
+    We build a scenario which leads to X winning the game.
-    It pass
+    It passes.

-The `tearDown` function close driver.
+The `tearDown` function closes driver.